Centrality Measures in Networks: Developing a Taxonomy of Centrality Measures

 In what follows, we normalize centrality measures so that $c_{i}(\mathbf{g})=\mathcal{C }(s_{i}(\mathbf{g}))=0$ if $s_i(\mathbf{g})=\mathbf{0}$.
 This is without loss of generality, as any centrality measure can be so normalized simply by subtracting off this value everywhere.

-Given that standard centrality measures all satisfy symmetry and monotonicity, we can work with centrality measures as a function of the statistics.

-Before moving to our main characterization, we build up the characterization by showing the classes of centrality measures that satisfy increasingly strong axioms on how they aggregate nodal statistics.
+We next provide characterizations of increasingly narrow classes of centrality measures by imposing increasingly strong axioms on how they aggregate nodal statistics.
+The standard measures we have defined above all fall into the narrowest class.

-Such an aggregation problem has some parallels to constructing a utility function over a stream of intertemporal consumptions, as in the classic studies by \citet{koopmans1960} and \citet{debreu1960} in mathematical economics.
-Some axioms from that literature have parallels here, although with obvious differences in both meaning and precise statement.
+We remark that once we have shown that the centrality problem is one of processing nodal statistics, then it has some parallels to defining a utility function over a stream of intertemporal consumptions, as in the classic studies by \citet{koopmans1960} and \citet{debreu1960} in mathematical economics.
+Characterizations from that literature have loose parallels here, although with some important differences in both details and meaning.

 \begin{axiom}[Independence] A function $\mathcal{C}:\Re^L\rightarrow \Re$ satisfies independence if

 for any $s_i$, $s_i^\prime$, $s_{i}^{\prime\prime }$, and $s_{i}^{\prime\prime\prime }$ - all in $\Re^L$ - for which there exists some $\ell$ such that $s_{i}^{k\prime\prime}=s_{i}^{k}$ and $s_{i}^{k\prime\prime\prime }=s_{i}^{k\prime}$ for all $k\neq \ell$, and $s_{i}^{\ell}=s_{i}^{\ell \prime }=a$ while $s_{i}^{\ell\prime\prime}=s_{i}^{\ell\prime\prime\prime }=b$ (so, we equally change entry $\ell$ for both statistics without changing any other entries). \end{axiom}